The costs of cyberattacks: How one breach can sink a business

 Below, Kaspersky offers some recommendations to help your business stay ahead of cyberthreats and remain resilient:

-- Always keep the software updated on all the devices you use to prevent attackers from infiltrating your network by exploiting vulnerabilities.
-Install patches for new vulnerabilities as soon as possible.

-- To protect the company against a wide range of threats, use robust solutions, like that from the Kaspersky Next (https://apo-opa.co/4gr9zDD) product line, that provide real-time protection, threat visibility, and the investigation and response capabilities of EDR and XDR for organisations of any size and industry.
-Kaspersky solutions are regularly awarded, leading in independent tests (https://apo-opa.co/3XyqJXl).
+- To protect the company against a wide range of threats, use solutions from the Kaspersky Next product line that provide real-time protection, threat visibility, and the investigation and response capabilities of EDR and XDR for organizations of any size and industry.

-- For protection of very small businesses, use solutions intended to help you manage your cybersecurity even without having an IT administrator on board.
-Kaspersky Small Office Security (https://apo-opa.co/4gxRLqz) provides you with hands-off security due to 'install and forget' protection and saves the budget, which is crucial, particularly in the early stages of business development.

 - Set up offline backups that intruders cannot tamper with.
 Make sure you can quickly access them in an emergency when needed.